vega/vega-lite/docs/mark.md

 <div id="bar_stacked"></div>

 Alternatively, setting `config.stack` to `false` will disable stacking and thus produces a layered bar chart.
-(Note: setting the mark to be semi-transparent is highly-recommended for this chart type.)
+To make it clear that bars are layered, the following example sets the mark's `opacity` to be semi-transparent.

 ```js
 {